L16H7/Lunar-DAgger/README.md

-# Lunar-DAgger — SAC training on LunarLander
+# Lunar-DAgger — DAgger training on LunarLander

-This repository contains a small implementation of Soft Actor-Critic (SAC) used to train a continuous LunarLander environment (based on Gymnasium).
-The training script logs metrics to Weights & Biases and writes checkpoints into the `checkpoints/` folder.
+This repository contains an implementation of Dataset Aggregation (DAgger) used to train a continuous LunarLander environment (based on Gymnasium).
+The training script logs metrics to Weights & Biases and writes checkpoints into the `dagger_checkpoints/` folder.

 ---

-## 📌 Results
+## Expert Training

-Below is an example training run output (rewards over time) captured during one of the experiments in this repo.

 ![Rewards plot](rewards.png)

----

-## ⚙️ Hyperparameters for the provided run

-These are the exact parameters you provided that were used to produce the example run shown above:
+The expert is trained using Soft Actor-Critic (SAC) with the following hyperparameters:

 - alpha: 0.2 (entropy regularization)
 - batch_size: 256